Shashank6307/Ecommerce-Trendify/README.md

 About the Developer:
 I am a passionate frontend developer with expertise in HTML, CSS, JavaScript, React.js, and SCSS.
 This project showcases my skills in building scalable and user-friendly E-commerce solutions.

-Feel free to customize this description to fit your project's specific details and add any additional information you find relevant.